-CAD 2424 Special Projects II
+CAD 2424 Credits Special Projects II

-In this course students will select an area of interest and specialize in advanced drafting work to reinforce skills and knowledge gained during the first year or a new area that was not covered in the regular program course offerings.
-Projects will be selected with approval of instructor.
+In this course students will select an area of interest and specialization in advance drafting work to reinforce skills and knowledge gained during the first year or a new area that was not covered in the regular program course offerings.
+Projects will be selected with the approval of instructor.
 A contract will be written on required work.
-All CAD courses will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
-(Prerequisites: Second year CAD student).
+This course will be taught in a state-of-the-art facility featuring the latest release of SolidWorks.
+(Prerequisites: CAD 1039, CAD 2323, CAD 2324, CAD 2358, CAD 2460 or instructor is permission).
 (2 C/0 lect, 2 lab).

-CAD 2430 Special Fields in Drafting
+CAD 2430 Credits Special Fields in Drafting

 This course offers CAD students the opportunity to study special fields of drafting.
 Students will create hands on projects such as signage, props, vehicle wraps among other creative designs.
 Students will use CAD to design the projects.
-(Prerequisites: CAD 1039, CAD 1150).
-(2 C/1 lect, 1 lab).
+This course will be taught in a state-of-theart facility featuring the latest release of SolidWorks.
+(Prerequisites: CAD 1039, CAD 2323, CAD 2358, CAD 2460 or instructor¿s permission).
+(2 C/1 lect, 2 lab).

-CAD 2435 Mechanics
+CAD 2435 Credits Mechanics